brian14708/wh-briefings/presidential-actions/2021-10/2021-10-29-a-proclamation-on-critical-infrastructure-security-and-resilience-month-2021.md

 modified_time: 2021-10-29 14:32:03-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/10/29/a-proclamation-on-critical-infrastructure-security-and-resilience-month-2021/
 published_time: 2021-10-29 14:32:02-04:00
-title: A Proclamation on Critical Infrastructure Security and Resilience Month, 2021
+title: "A Proclamation on Critical Infrastructure Security and Resilience Month,\_\
+  2021"
 ---

 For generations, American infrastructure — from the Erie Canal and the